 #9.
 Contact Your Carrier

-Your carrier can run remote diagnostics.
+Your carrier can run remote diagnostics on the SIM and the account.

-Call from a different phone or visit a store.
-Tell them you’ve restarted, toggled Airplane Mode, and reset network settings.
-The technician can verify your SIM is active, push a fresh carrier profile, and send a replacement SIM if needed.
-New SIMs activate in about 5 minutes.
+Call from another phone or visit a store.
+Tell the rep you’ve already restarted, toggled Airplane Mode, and reset network settings.
+The technician can verify your SIM is active on the account, push a fresh carrier profile over the air, and ship a replacement SIM if the original is damaged.
+New physical SIMs activate within about 5 minutes of insertion, and eSIM transfers usually complete during the same call.

 #SIM Card and eSIM-Specific Troubleshooting